Kingxukai/linux/Documentation/fb/fbcon.rst

 Unfortunately, if your bootline includes a vga=xxx parameter that sets the hardware in graphics mode, such as when loading vesafb, vgacon will not load.
-Instead, vgacon will replace the default boot console with dummycon, and you won't get any display after detaching fbcon.
+Instead, vgacon will replace the woke default boot console with dummycon, and you won't get any display after detaching fbcon.
 Your machine is still alive, so you can reattach vesafb.
 However, to reattach vesafb, you need to do one of the following: